 - a.
 Which members of Student Development will assist with relocation? - b.
 Contact Dan Maertz with Sage Dining Services to arrange food delivery to isolation space. - c.
-Contact Sarah Feldberg with the Academic Success Center to provide support. - d.
-Dean of Students Mary Beth Williams will notify the Registrar to email appropriate faculty regarding student's class absences.
+Contact Cathy Wilt with the Academic Success Center to provide support. - d.
+Dean of Students Mary Beth Williams will notify the Registrar to email appropriate faculty regarding student's class absences. - e.
+All untested but symptomatic individuals will be asked to secure testing off campus.
+Options include the Chambersburg Hospital, a Keystone Health facility, urgent care centers, and some drug stores.
+These locations may require an appointment and proof of insurance.
+There may also be requirements for the type of insurance accepted.
+In addition, individuals may seek testing through their personal healthcare provider.